Armoured reconnaissance: South Africa

-There is only one dedicated armoured reconnaissance regiment in the South African Army, the Light Horse Regiment, and it is considered an armoured car unit.
-The regiment, which has its roots in the British South African Light Horse, was initially equipped with Ferret scout cars.
-Following the aggressive nature of South African reconnaissance doctrine, the lightly armed Ferret was replaced first by the Eland Mk7 and after 1991 the Rooikat, which were heavier vehicles equipped with large-calibre cannon.
+There is only one dedicated regular force armoured reconnaissance regiment in the South African Army, namely 1 Special Service Battalion and four reserve force regiments, these being: Blaauwberg Armoured Regiment, Johannesburg Light Horse Regiment, Molapo Armour Regiment and Umvoti Mounted Rifles.
+All of these regiments are considered armoured car units operating Rooikat and Ratel ZT-3s.
+These units were initially equipped with Marmon–Herrington armoured car and Ferret scout cars following World War II, however owing to the aggressive nature of South African reconnaissance doctrine these lightly armed reconnaissance cars were replaced first by the Eland Mk7 and then by the Rooikat by 1991, which were heavier vehicles equipped with large-calibre cannons.